 We picked up our hire car from Learmonth airport and headed to Exmouth for lunch.
 Exmouth is the biggest town in the region and has supermarkets, restaurants and quite a few accommodation options.

-If you like camping (and have the gear) or have hired a camper van, then I definitely recommend sleeping in the Cape Range National Park – there are a couple of campsites in here, with stunning locations right on the beach.
-Be warned – these get booked out months in advance – so you if you want to stay here make sure you book well ahead of your trip.
+If you like camping (and have the gear) or have hired a camper van, then I definitely recommend sleeping in the Cape Range National Park – there are a couple of campsites here, with stunning locations right on the beach.
+Be warned – these get booked out months in advance – so if you want to stay here make sure you book well ahead of your trip.

 We were lucky enough to stay at the only other option in the national park – Sal Salis.
 Sal Salis is a beautiful eco-luxury retreat, with glamping tents right on the beach.
 A great start to the honeymoon!

 Sal Salis is definitely an upmarket option and is priced accordingly, but if you’re wanting to splash out on a treat, then it’s a fantastic place to stay.
 One of the great things about it is that all the (exceptional) meals and drinks are included in the price, and the staff organise lots of excursions and activities for no extra cost.
-Sal Salis costs $900 AUD (£490) per person twin/double share.
+Sal Salis costs from $900 AUD (£490) per person twin/double share.

 There is no phone reception or wifi in most of the national park, and it was so nice to switch off for a few days and stop looking at our phones.
 It’s the most relaxed I’ve been in a long time, and we spent lazy afternoons snorkelling and reading in our hammock outside our tent.
 Heaven!

-Things To Do In Cape Range National Park
+Things to Do in Cape Range National Park

 Whether you’re camping/glamping/or day-tripping from Exmouth, there is a lot to see in Cape Range National Park.